Solutions for specific web attacks

 A DoS assault on its own is not true penetration.
 It is designed to silence its target, not for theft.
 It is censorship, not robbery.
 In any event, a successful DoS attack can be costly to a company in lost sales and a tarnished reputation.
 DoS can also be used as a diversion tactic while a true exploit is being perpetrated.

 The advanced DoS prevention features of FortiWeb are designed to prevent DoS techniques, such as those examples listed in Solutions for specific web attacks, from succeeding.
 For best results, consider creating a DoS protection policy that includes all of FortiWeb’s DoS defense mechanisms, and block traffic that appears to originate from another country, but could actually be anonymized by VPN or Tor.
-For details about policy creation, see DoS prevention and Blacklisting source IPs with poor reputation.
+For details about policy creation, see DoS prevention and "blocklisting source IPs with poor reputation" on page 1.

 |Attack Technique||Description||FortiWeb Solution|

 |Botnet||Utilizes zombies previously exploited or infected (or willingly participating), distributed usually globally, to simultaneously overwhelm the target when directed by the command and control server(s).
 Well-known examples include LOIC, HOIC, and Zeus.||IP Reputation|